Projective path to points at infinity in spherically symmetric spacetimes: From projective coordinates to three concepts of infinity in spherically symmetric spacetimes

 which show clearly that our points at timelike or spacelike infinity depend only on four matrix elements of $A$.
 At this stage we can therefore assume, without loss of generality, the following form of the matrix $A$:

 where the values of $A_{\; 1}^{0}$ and $A_{\; 2}^{0}$ do not affect the ${\rm GL}(5,{\mathbb R})$ nature of $A$.
-The form of $A$ might be restricted upon requiring that the quintuple $y'=Ay$ in Eq. \eqref{(2.10)} also belongs to the 4-sphere, but this would be incorrect because the projective transformations of homogeneous coordinates are not norm-preserving.
+The form of $A$ might be restricted upon requiring that the quintuplet $y'=Ay$ in Eq. \eqref{(2.10)} also belongs to the 4-sphere, but this would be incorrect because the projective transformations of homogeneous coordinates are not norm-preserving.

-To sum up, anyone willing to use our method can exploit the two-parameter family \eqref{(2.17)} of matrices of ${\rm GL}(5,{\mathbb R})$ in all subsequent calculations with the understanding that, when the behaviour of geodesics is studied, the $(r,t)$ values for which $1+A_{\; 1}^{0}t+A_{\; 2}^{0}r$ vanishes should be ruled out.
-This means that our scheme is defined on a spherically symmetric spacetime deprived of a family of lines in the $(r,t)$ plane.
+To sum up, anyone willing to use our method can exploit the two-parameter family \eqref{(2.17)} of matrices of ${\rm GL}(5,{\mathbb R})$ in all subsequent calculations with the understanding that, when the behaviour of geodesics is studied, the $(r,t)$ values for which $1+A_{\; 1}^{0}t+A_{\; 2}^{0}r$ vanishes correspond to singularities of the coordinate transformation.
+These singularities are harmless in light of the remarks at the end of subsection IIA, and are lines in the $(t,r)$ plane.